dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 Like anything in this world, Crystal can't possibly be perfect!
 There are two ***very*** small issues that I find with it...

 As a Polyglot programmer, I've had to learn a bunch of different programming paradigms.
-While this isn't a fault in Crystal, the fact that it's Object Orientated is pretty much the only thing I'm not too keen on in Crystal.
+While this isn't a fault in Crystal, the fact that it's object orientated is pretty much the only thing I'm not too keen on in Crystal.
 Other than that; being a relatively young &amp; immature language, there's often a lack of documentation available when you want to do something incredibly specific.

-**Seeing this as an opportunity** instead of a foible - it's actually kind of cool, because this means we can write documentation ourselves and hack sample apps together to become early adopters and decent contributors in the Crystal community!
+Seeing this as an opportunity instead of a foible - it's actually kind of cool, because this means we can write documentation ourselves and hack sample apps together to become early adopters and decent contributors in the Crystal community!

 ## Aside - Auth0 & JWTs in Crystal